 Programming focused on critical issues facing society today,

-such as the effects of Covid-19 on society; civil discourse and the 2020 election; and social justice and antiracism.
-The academic schedule sets aside one day each month for schoolwide McCain-Ravenel events that tap the resources of metro Washington, D.C.
+including state and national elections, AI, civil discourse, national security, and ethical leadership.
+The academic schedule sets aside five days each year for schoolwide McCain-Ravenel events that tap the resources of metro Washington, D.C.